-During the dreary Scottish winter, my family looks forward to Pumpkin and Pepper Soup. seeded Soda Bread, which is quick to make, as it doesn’t require kneading or time to rise and you have a delicious warming dinner that can brighten even the bleakest winters night.
+During the dreary Scottish winter, my family looks forward to Pumpkin and Pepper Soup especially with freshly baked bread .
+A seeded soda bread is quick, as it doesn’t require kneading or time to rise and you’ll have a delicious warming dinner that can brighten even the bleakest winters night.

-I like to make my pumpkin soup with a puree of roasted red pepper to add extra flavour, topped with some type of crunchy garnish, pumpkin seeds are the obvious choice.
+I like to make my pumpkin soup with a puree of roasted red pepper to add extra flavour, topped with some type of crunchy garnish, pumpkin seeds are the obvious choice, but crispy vegetables like kale or parsnip chips cane delicious as a garnish too.

 Many soda bread recipes have a dairy base, but I use my favourite combo of oat milk and lemon to replace buttermilk.
-You could play around with the proportions and types of flours, but I find that too much rye or wholemeal makes it very dense.
-I like to add seeds for flavour and texture.
+You could play around with the proportions and types of flours.
+I find that too much rye or wholemeal makes it very dense and I like to add seeds for both flavour and texture.

 - 300g strong white flour – preferably stone-ground